syntho-ai/syntho-charts/docker-compose/one-node-ray-syntho-ui/README.md

   - `BACKEND_IMAGE`
   - `FRONTEND_IMAGE`

+In order to access the Backend API correctly, the domain should be set.
+If the application is being accessed on the same machine that deploys it, `localhost` should be fine for this domain.
+If you're using a different machine on your network, the IP address or hostname should be used for the following variables:

+- `FRONTEND_HOST`: this should include the port as well.
+If port 3000 is used for the frontend, and it can be accessed on the same machine, the value would be `localhost:3000`.
+If another machine on the same network needs to access the frontend, the value will be `<IP-of-deployed-machine>:3000`
+- `FRONTEND_DOMAIN`: will be either `localhost` or the IP of the machine running the Syntho Application

 After the adjustment of these variables, the `docker compose` file should be ready for deployment.
 Additional variables can be adjusted as well, which are described in the Syntho documentation under `Deploy Syntho` -> `Deploy Syntho using Docker` -> `Deploy Syntho Application`

 ### [Optional] Set Docker limits for Ray image